 New Employees and Phase I Right to Know Training:

-Prior to starting work, every new UGA employee must receive .
-Basic training is a web-based learning in (PEP) that is part of the process for employees.
+Prior to starting work, every new UGA employee must receive Phase I Right to Know training.
+The Phase I Right to Know training is a web-based learning module in (PEP) that is part of the onboarding process for employees.
 This training requirement has established in coordination with the Environmental Safety Division and the Human Resources Training and Development Department.
-Documentation of basic training is maintained by Human Resources. ight to Know informs each employee of their rights under the law, additional training requirements under the law, and where to go for additional information concerning the Right to Know Program.
+Documentation of the Phase I RTK training is maintained by Human Resources.
+Phase I Right to Know informs each employee of their rights under the law, additional training requirements under the law, and where to go for additional information concerning the Right to Know Program.

 Phase II Right to Know Training: